bweilers/Solidity-Challenge/README.md

 4. Deploy

 ### Code and Dependencies
-This code is to be run on `Python 3.7.13`
 Requires the download and install of Ganache

-The following Python Libraries were also imported and used:

-- streamlit
-- dataclasses
-- typing
-- os
-- requests
-- dotenv
-- web3

 ## Objectives
 - Create a Joint Savings Account Contract in Solidity